Siamoperadectes: Description

 The molar is quite small, and in life would probably have belonged to a creature about the size of a modern Monodelphis opossum.
 Though peradectids have been traditionally considered scansorial, the fact that the relatively closely related herpetotheriids were terrestrial may suggest a similar lifestyle, though the lack of postcranial remains for Siamoperadectes render this speculation.

 Relationships

-Currently, Siamoperadectes is considered to be a peradectid metatherian, and in particular closely related to Sinoperadectes and Junggaroperadectes.
+Siamoperadectes has historically been considered to be a peradectid metatherian, and in particular closely related to Sinoperadectes and Junggaroperadectes.
 Though described as a didelphid in the original paper, the current general consensus is that peradectids are outside of crown-group Marsupialia, and their appearance in the Late Cretaceous greatly predates the estimated initial divergence within marsupials 45 million years ago.
+However, their placement as peradectids and even as metatherians has been questioned, with a 2026 study suggesting that they were eutherians instead.

 Ecology

 Siamoperadectes is known from the Miocene Li Mae Long deposits, which are rich on a variety of other mammal species such as the eulipotyphlans Thaiagymnura equilateralis, Hylomys engesseri, Neotetracus butleri and Scapanulus lampounensis, several rodents such as Diatomys liensis, the treeshrew Tupaia miocenica and several bats, ungulates and carnivorans.
 So far as known, every other mammal in its environment was a placental eutherian.